What is the difference between physical therapy services previously received, CORP — formerly known as Work Hardening services?

-- Job Simulation - activities used to recreate the physical demands of your tasks at work;
+- Job simulation — Activities used to recreate the physical demands of your tasks at work;

-- Fitness/Conditioning - combination of a fitness/aerobic equipment routine and individual exercises to improve your overall conditioning and endurance for work; and
+- Fitness/conditioning — Combination of a fitness/aerobic equipment routine and individual exercises to improve your overall conditioning and endurance for work; and

-- Education - to help you understand your injury, the risk factors that contributed to your injury and ways to avoid a re-injury.
+- Education — To help you understand your injury, the risk factors that contributed to your injury and ways to avoid a re-injury.
 Injured workers participate in the program four hours per day and five days per week.
 Their average stay in the program is three to four weeks.

-Q: Why is Work Hardening such a time-intensive program?
+Why is CORP such a time-intensive program?

 Our team will provide your physician with recommendations for your return to work and we will need to comment on your ability to perform your job for a full day.
 We will also recommend any restrictions or accommodations that may be required to enable you to return to work safely.

 Why do I need to work with a team of therapists in CORP?

 Your injury in relation to your job and the impact that it has had on your life has become more complicated the longer you have been away from work.
 Our team will address your work issues from a physical perspective, but also assist you in managing other areas affecting your work status.
 For example, our rehabilitation counselor may work with you to teach you ways to manage your pain symptoms through techniques such as biofeedback, relaxation and stress management training.

 Our vocational specialist will serve as your case manager and keep all parties informed of your progress and needs by coordinating return to work services with your employer, carrier, doctor and rehab nurse if one was assigned to you.
 This level of communication is very important in worker's compensation cases.
 Our therapists will not only design effective exercise programs to increase your strength and abilities, but will also provide education in correct body mechanics and techniques for preventing future injuries.